couchbase/couchbase-lite-android/README.md

 1. Import all 3 projects into Eclipse (TouchDB-Android, TouchDB-Android-Listener, TouchDB-Android-TestApp)
 2. Right-click on TouchDB-Android-TestApp select Properties, select the Android, then in the Library section press Add, select TouchDB-Android, press Add again and select TouchDB-Android-Listener, press OK
 3. Right-click on TouchDB-Android-TestApp select Run As, select Android Application

+NOTE: the HTTP Listener uses TDRouter to respond to requests, and TDRouter is still incomplete.
+Only a small nuber of requests are currently supported.